fredderf204/ARMTemplates/README.md

 2. When producing demos in azure, I use the script to randomise the names of my resource groups and resources.

 #### Azure PowerShell
-Below is one example on how to use PowerShell deploy a new reosurce group in azure, followed by the command to test the ARM template and finally followed by a command to deploy the template to azure.
+Below is one example on how to use PowerShell to deploy a new reosurce group in azure, followed by the command to test the ARM template and finally followed by a command to deploy the template to azure.

 1. `New-AzureRmResourceGroup -Name demo01 -Location "Australia East"`
 2. `Test-AzureRmResourceGroupDeployment -ResourceGroupName demo01 -TemplateUri 'https://raw.githubusercontent.com/fredderf204/ARMTemplates/master/webapp_github/azuredeploy.json' -TemplateParameterUri 'https://raw.githubusercontent.com/fredderf204/ARMTemplates/master/webapp_github/azuredeploy.parameters.json' -Verbose`
 3. `New-AzureRmResourceGroupDeployment -ResourceGroupName demo01 -TemplateUri 'https://raw.githubusercontent.com/fredderf204/ARMTemplates/master/webapp_github/azuredeploy.json' -TemplateParameterUri 'https://raw.githubusercontent.com/fredderf204/ARMTemplates/master/webapp_github/azuredeploy.parameters.json' -Verbose`

-#### Azure CLI
+#### Azure Xplat CLI
 Below is one example on how to use bash and the azure xplat cli to deploy a new reosurce group in azure, followed by the command to test the ARM template and finally followed by a command to deploy the template to azure.

 1. `azure group create demo02 "australia east"`